-Dover District Council has two overview and scrutiny committees that can examine council decisions and review matters affecting the district and its residents.
+Dover District Council has an Overview and Scrutiny Committee that can examine council decisions and review matters affecting the district and its residents.
 The aim of scrutiny is to make a difference by holding to account those that are making decisions that affect the economic, environmental and social well being of our District.

 The Guiding Principles of Overview and Scrutiny

 The key local principles forming the foundation of the overview and scrutiny function at Dover District Council are as follows:

 - The focus for scrutiny must be based upon the achievement of outcomes rather than upon process and procedures in order to develop a function that can make a real difference to the Council and the district.

 - That overview and scrutiny be positive, objective and constructive, seeking to add value to any service that it considers.
 Scrutiny should acknowledge good practice where found and recommend improvements where necessary.

 - It is essential that the Council has an active and challenging scrutiny function that reflects corporate priorities regarding the provision of services.

 As a matter of good practice, the overview and scrutiny function at Dover District Council incorporates the Four Principles outlined by the Centre for Public Scrutiny in all its work.